-We will take a look at the rivalry among Czech universities and Slovak universities – their rankings, visas process, recognition of education from abroad and so on.
+We will take a look at the rivalry between Czech universities and Slovak universities – their rankings, visas process, recognition of education from abroad and so on.
 The article will be on full-time studies (so not Erasmus studies which are study exchanges just for a couple of months)

 Studying in central Europe

-Application for long-term visas for Czech Republic (equivalent institute to a residence permit in Slovakia) could be problematic for multiple reasons.
+Application for long-term visas for the Czech Republic (equivalent institute to a residence permit in Slovakia) could be problematic for multiple reasons.
 First of all, the process may take up to 60 days and the permit is not awarded for the full length of studies automatically.
 Instead, students need to go to foreign police every year with an application for renewal of long-term residence.
-It is also not possible to ask for short-term visas and convert them to long term visas in the Czech Republic.
+It is also not possible to ask for short-term visas and convert them to long-term visas in the Czech Republic.

 Recognition of completed studies from abroad (nostrification)